 When all comments have been received and all concerns resolved, the Planning and Infrastructure Services Department will prepare a second report and make a recommendation to Committee/Council regarding the application.
 Again, this report is generally available the Tuesday afternoon before the Monday meeting.

-The decision made at the Committee will be ratified or denied by Council the following Monday evening and is subject to a twenty-day appeal period which begins the day the decision is mailed out by the Municipal Clerk.
-If no appeal is filed, the decision is final and binding and the new amending by-law is then in effect.
+The decision made at the Committee will be ratified or denied by Council the following Monday evening and is subject to a twenty-day appeal period, which begins the day the decision is mailed out by the Municipal Clerk.
+If no appeal is filed, the decision is final and binding, and the new amending by-law is then in effect.

 The rezoning procedure described above applies to most applications and takes approximately six months.
 The timeframe may vary depending on the complexity of the application.
 The timeframe is also affected by Council’s schedule and the number of applications being processed at any given time.